-Military wife, mother, VA hospital nurse, and founder of Lennon Equine Therapy, Annette shares her love of horses with clients and fosters the miracle of equine therapy.
+Military wife, mother and founder of Lennon Equine Therapy, Annette shares her love of horses with clients and fosters the miracle of equine therapy.

 After a 25-year career in the Air Force, Bob helps keep things running and maintains our facility.

 Once in a wheelchair, Alissa now applies her first-hand experience with equine therapy to help guide clients through the process.